Draggie306/EditingCheatSheets/A Level/OCR A Level Computer Science June 2023 Paper 2 Target Revision.md

-## Local/global variables
+## Local/global variables (9 marks)
 Local and global variables are both variables but with differing **scopes** and lifetime.

 There are a range of reasons as to where, when and why to use local and global variables.
 A global variable, typically declared with the `global` keyword in object-oriented and procedural languages, such as Python, has its data available and modifiable for any procedure in the program.
 This is different to a local variable, which is declared within an enclosing scope of a single procedure, and is removed from memory and unassigned when all processing is completed within that procedure, and the procedure becomes out-of-scope.
 Global variables have a static lifetime, meaning it is allocated when the program starts and is deallocated when the program terminates.

 The benefits of using local variables are significant.
 Firstly, local variables allow for **recursion**.
 This is because each declaration of the variable is local to that specific function and, as such, a copy is created in memory of the function and all its content (or "**frame**") and is typically pushed onto a call stack.
 This local variable, which can store various values such as the calculation in the Fibonacci sequence, can be then used to store the values of the previous intermediary inputs, calculations and outputs to calculate the final output, all whilst using the same variable name due to differing scopes.
 This improves efficiency as various variables do not have to be statically typed nor specified for each iteration.

 In addition, local variables reduce "spaghetti code" and improve the efficiency and readability of a program, improving its maintainability.
 As locally scoped variables only exist during the execution of a particular subroutine, they cannot overwrite the data of other variables which may interrupt and cause unexpected behaviour.
 For example, this is particularly the case in large programs with a range of different calculations required.
 In maths programs, the variable name "value" or "number" may be frequently used by programmers for simplicity, and these functions may call other functions with the same variable identifier.
-However, as the scope of each variable is that of that function executing,
+However, as the scope of each variable is that of that function executing, the values are isolated to each subroutine running and will not interfere with other calculations being made.

+This is different to global variables.
+These are visible to all subroutines and can be modified by them.
+Global variable values can be much harder to track using breakpoints and debugging tools in an IDE if seemingly unrelated subroutines may accidentally modify the global value.
+However, global variables also have their uses too: values which may remain unchanged during the execution of a program such as "tax" and "pi" can be statically typed as a constant and global, which prevents the modification of the value, whilst only needing to be initialised once at the beginning of the program for it to be within the scope of all relevant functions.